4 Best ShipBob Competitors [+2 Alternatives]

 - Automatic load-balancing across multiple warehouse locations for qualified clients

-- Flat-rate shipping prices
+- Flat-rate, zone-free shipping prices

 - Sustainability-focused

 These products are effective on their own, but can also be used to make the transition into third-party fulfillment as smooth as possible.
-Clients can also take a hybrid approach to fulfillment by splitting inventory between ShipHero’s warehouses and their own operation.
+Clients can also take a hybrid approach to fulfillment by splitting inventory between ShipHero’s warehouses and their own operations.

 Similarly to ShipBob, ShipHero has a nationwide network of warehouses that it uses to distribute inventory for its customers—although not all businesses qualify for this feature.
 Its pricing structure is based on this optimized distribution, so shipping costs are charged at a flat rate for all clients.